-Preparing for Lisa and Steve’s Kingston Barn wedding photographs we looked at the weather forecast and packed our waterproofs and umbrellas!
+Preparing for Lisa and Steve’s Kingston Barn wedding photographs, we looked at the weather forecast and packed our waterproofs and umbrellas!
 Such a contrast to the sun-drenched Purbeck farm wedding we photographed last week.
-The very moment we arrived at Kingston Country Courtyard stone barn wedding venue the heavens opened.
-We were in for a very wet wedding.
-Fortunately, Lisa, Steve, and their guests didn’t let the rain dampen their spirits.
-They enjoyed a fun-filled day full of love and laughter.
+The very moment we arrived at Kingston Country Courtyard stone barn wedding venue, the heavens opened.

-Our last gallery of Kingston Country Courtyard wedding photographs featured an outdoor ceremony and exploring the surrounding countryside int he summer sun.
-Today the weather had different ideas and we would be looking for beautiful and meaningful moments in the rain.
+Our last gallery of Kingston Country Courtyard wedding photographs featured an outdoor ceremony and exploring the surrounding countryside in the summer sun.
+Today, the weather had different ideas, and we would be looking for beautiful and meaningful moments in the rain.

-Bridal Preparations At Kingston Barn Wedding Venue
+Bridal Preparations At Kingston Barn Wedding Venue in Dorset

-Pink and yellow rose laden bouquets arrived from Kabloom Florist, filling the room with floral scents.
+Pink and yellow rose-laden bouquets arrived from Kabloom Florist, filling the room with floral scents.

 Murray found Steve back from breakfast at the couple’s home with his best man and son.
 A last-minute wedding speech was written under Archie’s watchful eye.
 The chaps were all dressed in matching blue suits with pink ties and pocket squares.
 They had chosen matching blue waistcoats and two-tone brogue shoes.

-With every one wedding-ready, they headed for the Scott Arms pub for the all-important Dutch courage.
-After a quick drink, it was time to make the short journey up the road to Kingston country courtyard.
+With everyone wedding-ready, they headed for the Scott Arms pub for the all-important Dutch courage.
+After a quick drink, it was time to make the short journey up the road to Kingston Country Courtyard.

 Kingston Barn Wedding Photographs Of Civil Ceremony

 The dark stone barn styled by Perfectly Pretty Wedding was awash with hundreds of yellow fairy lights.
-If that wasn’t enough two fairy light trees stood either side of the aisle.
+If that wasn’t enough, two fairy light trees stood on either side of the aisle.
 Wooden love letters sat in the rain outside alongside a handwritten chalkboard order of the day.
 Inside the corner of the barn, the four-tiered wedding cake was decorated with pale pink and white flowers.

-After greeting some of the guests Steve took his place at the front with his best man and ring bearer Archie.
+After greeting some of the guests, Steve took his place at the front with his best man and ring bearer Archie.
 After an emotional entrance, Lisa walked down the aisle with her father.
-Facing each other, under the pervasive yellow glow of the fairy lights Lisa and Steve made their promises to each other and exchanged rings.
-From this moment on the happy couple could not stop smiling at each other.
-They look happy in these Kingston barn wedding photographs because they were, incredibly so!
-A shower of confetti was the final act before everyone could enjoy a drinks reception in the bar with some tasty canapés.
+Facing each other, under the pervasive yellow glow of the fairy lights, Lisa and Steve made their promises to each other and exchanged rings.

 We stole the happy couple away for a five-minute dash in the rain under umbrellas.
-This gave the guests time to find their seats ready for wedding breakfast.
+This gave the guests time to find their seats ready for the wedding breakfast.

-Backlit by the daylight window contrasting the dark yellow interior the father of the bride gave a tear-jerking speech.
-His words were full of praise and pride of his new daughter.
+Backlit by the daylight window, contrasting the dark yellow interior, the father of the bride gave a tear-jerking speech.
+His words were full of praise and pride for his new daughter.
 Next up was Archie, the couple’s son.
 He gave a short and humorous speech, much to the guests’ delight.
 Steve then said a few words (that he definitely didn’t write on the morning of his wedding!).
-The best man brought the speeches to a close presenting the groom with a Tina Turner photo self-portrait from his stag do.
-Speeches completed and ribs definitely tickled it was time for the wedding breakfast.
-One guest from each table found an apron under their chairs and carved the meat for the table.

 Evening Entertainment Photographs In Dorset Barn Wedding Venue

-As well as award-winning pork pies and a huge cheese board from Happily Ever Afters there was also a doughnut bar which proved very popular.
-When not dancing guests could entertain themselves, donning props in the photo booth supplied by Bloc photo booths.
+As well as award-winning pork pies and a huge cheese board from Happily Ever Afters, there was also a doughnut bar, which proved very popular.
+When not dancing, guests could entertain themselves, donning props in the photo booth supplied by Bloc photo booths.

 We exited the barn into the night rain.
 Looking back multi-coloured disco lighting shone through the windows accompanied by music.
 This mixed with the sounds of a happy wedding party dancing the night away.